-Several sources claim that one of the main hits of the famous jazzman is dedicated to his foster father - a native of Lithuanian Jews.
-We checked whether this is really so.
+Several sources claim that one of the famous jazzman’s main hits is dedicated to his adoptive father, a native of Lithuanian Jews.
+We checked whether this is actually true.

-The childhood of Louis Armstrong born in 1901 was difficult.
-The future musician was raised by the mother in the dysfunctional area of New Orleans, and the boy began to earn earlier.
-At the age of six, he became help The household family Karnovsky - Jews who moved to America from the Russian Empire.
-The head of the family even lent Little Louis money for the purchase of a cornet, his first musical instrument.
-At the same time, how Emphasize In the New York Museum of the singer, the Karnovsky family did not adopt the boy, although it was very close to him.
-At the age of 11 years Louis Placed The shelter for homeless boys, which he left two years later.
+Born in 1901, Louis Armstrong had a difficult childhood.
+The future musician was raised by his mother in a disadvantaged area of New Orleans, and the boy began to earn money himself at an early age.
+At the age of six he became help housekeeping for the Karnovsky family - Jews who moved to America from the Russian Empire.
+The head of the family even lent little Louis money to buy a cornet, his first musical instrument.
+At the same time, how emphasize at the singer's museum in New York, the Karnovsky family did not adopt the boy, although they were very close to him.
+At the age of 11, Louis placed to a shelter for homeless boys, which he left two years later.

-Let us begin the analysis with the statement about the book that Armstrong devoted to his “Jewish parents” and published in New Orleans.
-Apparently, we are talking about Louis Armstrong + The Jewish Family in New Orleans, La., The Year of 1907, in which the jazzman recalls his childhood and communicating with the Karnovsky family.
-Armstrong wrote This small book two years before his death, when he was lying in a hospital in New York.
-They found this text only ten years later, so talking about a special publication in New Orleans is unreasonable.
-At the same time, Armstrong really responds about the Karnovsky family in this book very warmly and with great gratitude.
+Let's start the analysis with a statement about the book that Armstrong dedicated to his “Jewish parents” and published in New Orleans.
+Apparently, we are talking about Louis Armstrong + the Jewish Family in New Orleans, La., the Year of 1907, in which the jazzman recalls his childhood and communication with the Karnovsky family.
+Armstrong wrote this small book two years before his death, when he was in a hospital in New York.
+This text was discovered only ten years later, so talking about a special publication in New Orleans is baseless.
+At the same time, Armstrong actually speaks very warmly and with great gratitude about the Karnovsky family in this book.

-As for the star of David, then, indeed, It has been preserved A few photos where the musician is depicted without a shirt and a pendant with a six -pointed star is visible on his neck.
-The authors of various popular science publications are evaluated from “fluently” to “fluently” by Armstrong.
-It is likely that some words and expressions were known to him, but there are no reliable evidence of this, like the corresponding memories in books or audio recordings.
+As for the Star of David, then, indeed, preserved several photographs where the musician is shown shirtless and wearing a pendant with a six-pointed star on his neck.
+Authors of various popular science publications estimate Armstrong’s level of proficiency in the Yiddish language from “fluent” to “fluent,” but we were unable to find confirmation in authoritative sources.
+It is likely that some words and expressions were known to him, but there is no reliable evidence of this, such as corresponding memories in books or audio recordings.

 Photo: Louis Armstrong House Museum

-Finally, Louis Armstrong did not devote the song to Go Down Moses (also known as Let My People Go).
-Moreover, not even he wrote it.
-This composition appeared Not later than the middle of the XIX century, it was a song of black slaves, which were inspired by a biblical plot.
-The version performed by Louis Armstrong was Recorded Only in 1958 in New York.
-It was not possible to find confirmation that he had ever performed Go Down Moses in the synagogue in New Orleans.
-On the website of the city Jewish community about this also Not mentioned.
+Finally, Louis Armstrong did not dedicate the song Go Down Moses (also known as Let My People Go) to his “father”.
+Moreover, he didn’t even write it.
+This composition appeared no later than the mid-19th century and was a song of black slaves who were inspired by a biblical story.
+Louis Armstrong's version was recorded only in 1958 in New York.
+There is no evidence that he ever performed Go Down Moses in a synagogue in New Orleans.
+On the website of the city Jewish community there is also information about this not mentioned.

 Not true